 This month’s #clearthelist will be a bit different from the rest.
 While I was thinking about what to write and what to plan I had a revelation, so things will change a bit for me in September.

 August was a time for holidays and reflection after a messy July.
-I’ve been busy planning work related things and I’ll be even more busy doing in September.
+I’ve been busy planning work related things and I’ll be even busier doing in September.

 I also had the chance to assess where I am with Swedish – more of it in a moment.